princeton-computational-imaging/NLOSFeatureEmbeddings/README.md

 ### Deep Learning Settings

 We provide our reimplementions of different NLOS methods in python and PyTorch.
 The python implementations are in DL_inference/utils, and the PyTorch implementations are in DL_inference/utils_pytorch.
 The file name starts with tf.
-You may directly check tflct.py, tffk.py and tfphasor.py for NLOS methods LCT (Bback-projection included), F-K, and Phasor, respectively.
+You may directly check tflct.py, tffk.py and tfphasor.py for NLOS methods LCT (back-projection included), F-K, and Phasor, respectively.

 ## License